NaN functions¶

 an xexpression

-• axes: the axes along which the mean is computed (optional)
+e: an xexpressionaxes: the axes along which the mean is computed (optional)es: the evaluation strategy (optional)

 Returns the variance of the array elements, a measure of the spread of a distribution.
 The variance is computed for the flattened array by default, otherwise over the specified axes.